NDedu/myOS/README.md

 ./install.sh --packages   # packages (pacman only) + configs, or ./install.sh for configs only
 ```

+**Running this will overwrites the configs already in place.**
+**You may also want to change the logos waybar/logo.txt and hypr/screensaver.txt**, to use your own logo.

 To do it by hand, follow `install.txt`.
 It lists every copy command the script runs.

 Then log in through uwsm: pick **Hyprland (uwsm-managed)** in the display manager, or run `uwsm start hyprland.desktop`.